-If you are trying to view a series or film which is also available in your native language, it may automatically start playing in this language.
-To change this, click the dialogue button in the playbar which appears at the bottom of the screen (see below).
+If you’re trying to watch something on Netflix that’s also available in your native language, it may automatically play in this language.
+To change this, click the dialogue button in the play bar at the bottom of the screen (see below).
 This will bring up the available options and you can select Spanish.
 You can also change your default language and subtitle preferences in your account settings.
-By doing that, you won’t have to change the settings every time that you watch something.
+By doing that, you won’t have to change the settings every time you watch something.

-If there’s a word that you don’t understand, try to infer the meaning from the context and jot the word down so that you can check its meaning later.
-In this way, you don’t have to keep interrupting your viewing.
+If there’s a word that you don’t understand, try to infer the meaning from the context and jot the word down.
+That way, you can check its meaning later without interrupting your viewing.

-The following series and films are available on UK Netflix:
+The following series and films are available on Netflix in the UK:

-This spin-off of Velvet follows some of the original team, as well as some new characters, as they set up a new store in Barcelona in the 1960s.
+This spin-off of Velvet follows some of the original team plus some new characters as they set up a store in Barcelona in the 1960s.
 It’s not quite the same as the original, but it certainly filled the Velvet-shaped hole in my life!
-There’s currently only one season, but a second is in the pipeline.
+There are 2 seasons with a total of 20 episodes.